MuhammadSufyan1122/TADCNN/README.md

 ```bash
 pip install -r requirements.txt
 ```
+### Step 4 - Install the requirements
+ for preprocessing and implementation of models follow the TADCNN-model.py and SOTA models.py files

 # Workflow of Methdology
 <br>

 All images are resized to 224×224 pixels to standardize input shape and reduce computational cost (bilinear interpolation for RGB, area interpolation for CT slices).
 For LC25000, RGB values are converted to float32 and